Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 use it as a GNSS source.
 MicronetToNMEA also have the capability to forward AIS data to the PC/Tablet.
-Be careful that AIS outputs are not 3.3V and that you will likely need a level shifter or a RS422/485 transceiver to protect Teensy boards.
+Be careful that AIS outputs are not 3.3V and that you will likely need a level shifter or a RS422/485 transceiver.
+A signal above 3.6V will burn your Teensy input.

-### LSM303DLH or LSM303DLHC navigation compass breakout board
+### LSM303AGR, LSM303DLHC or LSM303DLH navigation compass breakout board

 Connected to Teensy I2C bus, this IC will allow getting magnetic heading.
-MicronetToNMEA automatically detects the presence and type of LSM303DLH/DLHC on its I2C bus.
+MicronetToNMEA automatically detects the presence and type of LSM303AGR/DLHC/DLH on its I2C bus.

 ### Wireless serial devices for NMEA link (BT or WiFi)